impressivemachines/ImpressiveAI/README.md

 ## Core
 Core provides many common tools for linear algebra and statistics and is built on very flexible matrix and vector objects.
 The features include:

-* Light-weight matrix and vector views which provide a unified, powerful, and simple way to refer to one and two dimensional memory in a multitude of configurations.
+* General purpose matrix and vector view classes:
+    * Light weight objects which can reference existing data with arbitrary signed row and column stride
+    * Any data type supported
+    * Many common data operations, such as sub-views copying, re-ordering, and decimation
+    * Matrices and vectors can be saved and printed in a variety of formats, including Matlab text format.
+* Mathematical operations for float, double, and complex types:
     * A full suite of conforming BLAS operations supporting BLAS 1, 2 and 3 linear algebra manipulations.
-These make use of matrix and vector views for their arguments.
-* Optimized low-level matrix block functions which work on vector and matrix types to implement common operations, such as math, data sorting, conversion, statistics and reduce operations.
+    * Optimized low-level matrix block math functions which work on vector and matrix view types.
+    * Math operations include data sorting, conversion, statistics, and reduce operations.
-* Matrix and vector memory objects which manage shared memory and can be used to express a multitude of elaborate mathematical operations neatly and efficiently.
+* Matrix and vector shared memory objects which have a multitude of member functions for common linear algebra operations.
-* Real and complex types are supported for many math operations.
 * Typical matrix decompositions:
     * LU decomposition.
     * Cholesky LDLT and LLT decomposition.